-15.1 Primary (urban) co-operative banks are required to classify their entire investment portfolio (including SLR and non-SLR securities) under three categories viz. -
+- 15.1 UCBs are required to classify their entire investment portfolio (including SLR and Non-SLR securities) under three categories viz.

 - (i) Held to Maturity (HTM)

 - (ii) Available for Sale (AFS)

 - (iii) Held for Trading (HFT)

 Banks should decide the category of the investment at the time of acquisition and the decision should be recorded on the investment proposals.
-However, as indicated in paragraph 12.1.3 (g) all fresh investments under Non-SLR category should be classified under Held for Trading (HFT) / Available for Sale (AFS) categories only and marked to market as applicable to these categories of investments.
+However, as indicated in paragraph 12.1.3 (g) all fresh investments under Non-SLR category should be classified under HFT / AFS categories only and marked to market as applicable to these categories of investments.
+However, investments in the long term bonds issued by companies engaged in executing infrastructure projects and having a minimum residual maturity of seven years may be classified under HTM category.